Using Custom Textures

 - Reload Textures: Click the

-Reload Texturesbutton in the Texture section - View the character in the viewport: The system will reload all texture files from the folder.
-Your changes will appear immediately in the viewport
+Reload Texturesbutton in the Texture section - View the character in the viewport: Your changes will appear immediately in the viewport

 Switching Back to Original Textures